Pixel-Talk/.github/profile/README.md

 ## Hi there 👋
-+ 🍿This repo lists the generative AI works at International Digital Economy Academy.
++ 🍿This repo lists the generative AI works at IDEA.
 + 👩‍💻Stay tuned for timely updates.

 ## Talking Head / Face Editing / Avatar Generation